Everything You Need To Know About Selling Your Uber Shares

 Step 2

-On the next screen, you need to select the lot you want to sell – you can either use the default FIFO option (‘Earliest Acquisition First’) or select the lots manually.
+On the next screen, you need to select the lot you want to sell – you can either use the default FIFO option (‘Earliest Acquisition First’) or select the lots by acquisition date, which requires you to select the lots manually.

 model screen parameters 1

-Note: The Gain/Loss column that you see above is not as per Indian taxation laws.
-According to Indian IT rule, foreign equity held for less than 2 years is considered as Short Term.
+Note: The Gain/Loss column that you see in the screenshot is not as per Indian taxation laws.
+According to Indian IT rule, foreign equity held for less than 2 years is considered as Short Term and is taxed at slab rate.
+Long-term capital gains are taxed at a flat rate of 20% post indexation.

 Step 3